pkulchenko/ZeroBraneStudio/doc-faq.md

 - You may be **on VPN**, which may **block connections** or cause the IDE to **incorrectly detect the hostname**.
 You may configure `debugger.hostname` as described above to see if this resolves the issue.

-## Why my breakpoints are not triggered?
+## Why breakpoints are not triggered?

 Breakpoints set in source files may not work for several reasons: